-Click on the “Create Task” button at the top of the Blob main screen.
+Click on the “Create Task” button at the top of the Knit main screen.

 You will see a screen that lists existing tasks (if any) with a row of buttons at the bottom.
 Click on the “New” button to create a new task.